 It looks great when paired with succulents like artichoke agave (Agave parryi ‘truncata’), elephants food (Portulacaria afra), or lady’s slipper (Pedilanthus macrocarpus).
 For additional interest, you can plant it alongside yellow-flowering plants from the low-growing gold lantana (Lantana ‘New Gold’) or angelita daisy (Tetraneuris acaulis) all the way to the tall yellow bells (Tecoma stans stans).

 In my garden, I have three of them growing underneath the filtered shade of my palo verde tree.
-If you’d like to learn more about coral fountain to see it would be a good fit in your garden, please read my earlier post.
+If you’d like to learn more about the coral fountain to see if it would be a good fit in your garden, please read my earlier post.